-- 1) To replace the existing road network and provide for enhanced vehicular and pedestrian access through the site and to the surrounding area. - 2) To provide for service access and loading which minimising impacts on residents within the site and the surrounding area. - 3) To ensure the road network provides an appropriate level of access for bushfire protection.

-- 4) To provide adequate off street parking to support the proposed uses. - 5) To provide appropriate infrastructure to accommodate a bus route through the site to connect to the surrounding area.
+- 1) To replace the existing road network and provide for enhanced vehicular and pedestrian access through the site and to the surrounding area. - 2) To provide for service access and loading which minimising impacts on residents within the site and the surrounding area. - 3) To ensure the road network provides an appropriate level of access for bushfire protection. - 4) To provide adequate off street parking to support the proposed uses - 5) To provide appropriate infrastructure to accommodate a bus route through the site to connect to the surrounding area.

-- 1) The road network and access arrangements are to be generally consistent with the Pedestrian and Vehicular Access Plan at Figure 4. - 2) Car parking is to be provided in accordance with the minimum rates outlined in Part 22 of the Ku-ring-gai Development Control Plan 2015. - 3) Loading and servicing for the residential aged care facility is to be located to minimise amenity impacts on residents within the development and in the surrounding areas. - 4) Appropriate road widths and bus stops are to be to be provided to accommodate a bus route through the seniors housing development.
+- 1) The road network and access arrangements are to be generally consistent with the Pedestrian and Vehicular Access Plan at Figure 5. - 2) Loading and servicing for the residential aged care facility is to be located to minimise amenity impacts on residents within the development and in the surrounding areas. - 3) Appropriate road widths and bus stops are to be to be provided to accommodate a bus route through the seniors housing development. - 4) Car parking is to be provided in accordance with the rates outlined in the table below